 There are five major hormones at play in a woman’s body during the menstrual cycle: estrogen, progesterone, follicle-stimulating hormone (FSH), luteinizing stimulating hormone (LH), and testosterone.
 As each of these hormones rise and then fall throughout the month, they have downstream effects on a woman’s mood, energy, and consequently, her nutritional needs.
 Although proper dietary intake can significantly help maintain hormonal balance, reduce symptoms of PMS, and optimize a woman’s energy throughout her menstrual cycle, it is often overlooked.

 A woman’s menstrual cycle has four distinct phases.
 It starts with the follicular stage which is the time frame before a woman ovulates.
 During this 7–10 day phase as the body prepares for ovulation, FSH rises to tell the ovaries to prepare to release an egg and estrogen, which is at its lowest level in the cycle, slowly begins to rise.
-While these hormones are beginning to rev up for the month, they are still at their lowest point, and concomitantly a woman’s overall energy tends to be at her lowest.
+While these hormones are beginning to rev up for the month, they are still at their lowest point, and simultaneously, a woman’s overall energy levels tend to be at their lowest.

-The release of an egg from the ovary begins the ovulatory phase: the egg travels from the ovary to the fallopian tube where it awaits potential fertilization.
+The shortest phase of the cycle is ovulation, which typically lasts between 1-2 days.
+The release of an egg from the ovary begins during ovulation, when a woman’s egg travels from the ovary to the fallopian tube where it awaits potential fertilization.
 FSH continues to rise and LH levels increase.
 Estrogen levels reach their peak and testosterone surges; and with these changes come an increase in female libido and sexual energy.
-With higher levels of both estrogen and testosterone a woman is naturally more positive, body confident, and yearning for greater and deeper social connection.
+With higher levels of both estrogen and testosterone a woman may find that she feels more positive, body confident, and yearning for greater and deeper social connection.